ericoporto/ags-manual-wiki/Setup.md

 higher values make the game use more memory.
 Usually only high-resolution games with long animations need to have this value increased.

+**Texture cache (VRAM) max size**

+This option limits the maximum amount of video memory that the game will use for its texture cache.
+The texture cache is used to keep sprites that are pushed to the GPU in video memory, and reduce the need to convert images from the sprite cache to the video memory to present them on screen.
+The limits here may be affected by other things in the computer that are using video memory, and GPU available memory.

 **Custom game saves path**